Abbasid harem: Wives

-The Abbasid Caliph sometimes entered diplomatic marriages.
-During the later centuries of the Abbasid Caliphate the Caliphs often married Seljuk princesses, who acted as pious role models by founding or making donations to pious or charitable institutions.

-It was common for Caliphs to manumit and marry their former slave concubines.
+The wives of the Abbasid caliphs were known as hurra.
+The caliph sometimes entered diplomatic marriages.
+During the later centuries of the Abbasid Caliphate the caliphs often married Seljuk princesses, who acted as pious role models by founding or making donations to pious or charitable institutions.
+It was common for caliphs to manumit and marry their former slave concubines.

 Concubines

-Below the legal wives were the enslaved concubines of the Caliph, termed mahziyyat.

-A concubine were educated in various accomplishments to entertain her master.
-Because of this, many women became renowned for their skill and knowledge in music, dance, poetry and even science.
+Below the legal wives were the enslaved concubines of the caliph.
+These included the jariya also known as ama and khadima, who were often acquired through warfare or slave markets.
+She could be used for sexual relations by him and could also be shared with other men for their pleasure.
+The jariya was regarded as property and could be bought, inherited, or freed at the discretion of her owner.

+Above the jariyas were the mahziyyat or hazaya.
+These concubines unlike the jariyas could not be shared with other men.
+The cost for acquiring a mahziyya could soar to hundreds of thousands of dirhams.
+She often assumed a significant antagonistic role towards the master's wife.

-A slave concubine who was selected to have sex with the Caliph and then gave birth to a child by him, attained the coveted position of an umm walad.
-She could also become a legal wife of the Caliph, if he manumitted her and chose to marry her.
+A slave concubine who was selected to have sex with the caliph and then gave birth to a child by him, attained the coveted position of an umm al-walad.
+This prevented her from being sold, ensuring she remained a slave under her master's control, and she became freed upon her master's death.
+She could also become a legal wife of the caliph, if he manumitted her and chose to marry her.

-A famous concubine were the qiyan ʽInān.

 Female entertainers

 The harem also consisted of a large number of jawaris; enslaved female entertainers.
-The performed for the caliph and the rest of the harem.
+They performed for the caliph and the rest of the harem.

 The Jawari entertainers were not synonymous with the concubines, and the jawaris and concubines belonged to two different categories.
 However, the Jawaris could be chosen by the Caliph for sexual intercourse, and thus transition to become a concubine.

 The jawaris were sometimes former qiyan.
-One famous harem entertainer was the singer Shāriyah.
+One famous harem entertainer was the concubine ʽInān and the singer Shāriyah.

+During reign of the Caliph al-Amin (r.
+809–813) in Baghdad, there was a category of female entertainers known as ghulamyyat, slave-girls dressed as boys, who were trained to perform as singers and musicians and who attended the drinking parties of the sovereign and his male guests.